crawl/crawl/crawl-ref/docs/crawl_manual.rst

   terrorize the lands outside the Dungeon.

   Armataurs instinctively roll when moving toward foes, getting a free move.
-  At higher level, they also curl defensively, gaining extra AC when struck more than once in a turn.
-Their long, nimble tongues drink every last drop from potions, doubling their effects, but they're slower to read scrolls.
+  Their long, nimble tongues drink every last drop from potions, doubling their effects, but the strange syllables of magical scrolls slow them down.
-  Their body shape also reduces the protection offered by body armour.
+  They have great aptitudes with armour and shields, though their body shape reduces the protection offered by body armour early on.

 Gargoyles (Gr)
   A cross between ordinary stone gargoyles and living beings, Gargoyles are